Confluence in. Release notes website out.

 Step 3

-Give users a focused release notes page without sending them into Confluence.
+Give users a focused, branded release notes page without sending them into your internal workspace.

 What release notes can you publish?